Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-predicate-removal.md

 | `RemoveAll`, `GetAndRemoveAll`, `RemoveRange(IEnumerable<T>)` | per element | **per element** |
 | `Reset(IEnumerable<T>)` | one `Reset` | one `Reset` |

 The three offending methods are already **correct** under the prohibition — they never emit a multi-item event, so no consumer of a flag-`true` collection can be harmed by them or would see any change if they were fixed.
 They are wrong only in never taking the permission they are granted.
-That makes the fix cheaper than first assessed: the behaviour change reaches only consumers who explicitly asked for multi-item events.
+That makes the fix cheaper than first assessed: the behavior change reaches only consumers who explicitly asked for multi-item events.

 It also changes the shape of the fix.
 If `false` is permission to be descriptive rather than an instruction to be terse, the right event is not a single `Reset` — it is one `Remove` per contiguous run of removed elements.
 Runs never emit more events than today, never emit an event a flag-`false` consumer did not permit, preserve the indices such a consumer wants, and need no threshold or magic number.
 A single `Reset` throws away information that the permission was granted precisely to carry, and would make `ResetRemovingAll` largely redundant; runs leave it a distinct purpose, for the caller who wants exactly one event whatever the clustering.